uniskie/MSX_GAME_TOOL/KSS_TOOL/RuneWorth/en/readme.md

 - WINAMP

-  - You can use either m3u or m3u8 files.
   - MSXPlug(in_msx) is required.
     https://github.com/digital-sound-antiques/in_msx
+  - use pls either m3u or m3u8 files.

 - foobar2000